-GUS Refer, Refer with Caution, or manually underwritten loan files: Credit exception may be required.
+GUS Refer, Refer with Caution, or mManually uUnderwritten loan fFiles, and Loan Types Not Supported by GUS (Manually Submitted):

+Credit exception may be required.

 A VOR may be required.
 Refer to the GUS Underwriting Findings Report to determine if a VOR is required for a complete loan application.